How to Sue Someone Who Owes You Money

 Reach Out to the Person Who Owes You Money

 The first thing to do when a problem arises is to communicate with the other party.
 You want to make sure they understand that they owe you money and how much they owe you.
 Most of the time just, they will agree to pay you all or most of what you are owed.
-If a resolution does not occur, then it might be time to escalate the situation.
+If they don't pay you, then it might be time to escalate the situation.

 Save All Evidence

 You want to make sure to save all evidence related to your relationship with the other person.
-For example, you want to make sure to save any contracts, receipts, invoices, and written conversations you have had with the debtor.
-This includes, but is not limited to, proof of the debt, the amount of the debt, when the payments were due, and proof of any partial payments.
+For example, you want to make sure to save:

 Send a Demand Letter

 A demand letter is a letter that outlines a set of requests.
 For example, you could write to the other party to request payment of the debt and explain why it is still outstanding.

 If you eventually decide to sue in California small claims court, you are required to first request your money or property back before you can file the lawsuit.
 While you can request your money or property back orally, it is suggested you do so in writing in the form of a demand letter.